 1. Incorporate Interval Training:

 Interval training forces your body to adapt to higher levels of stress, leading to improvements in cardiovascular fitness, muscle strength, and running economy.
 It also helps you become more comfortable running at a faster pace, which can translate to faster times in races and improved endurance in longer runs.
-When starting interval training, it's important to gradually increase the intensity and volume to avoid overtraining and injury.
+When starting interval training, make sure to gradually increase the intensity and volume to avoid overtraining and injury.

 2. Build Your Base Mileage: